danyspin97/cppgram/README.md

  CMake will get these libraries and will configure them (once)

  Git is required in order to get the libraries

+ libcurl is required in order to use libcpr

 How to compile the static library?
 ===